How to Install VeraCrypt on Linux Mint (22, 21)

 Update Linux Mint Before Installation

-Before installing any new software, first refresh your package index to ensure you download the latest available versions and avoid dependency conflicts.
+Before installing any new software, refresh your package index to ensure you download the latest available versions and avoid dependency conflicts.
 Open a terminal from the applications menu and run the following command:

 sudo apt update